 It is native to the Laos and Vietnam region.
 The species has a fine texture, and straight grain pattern, with a heavy feel and a natural luster.

-This wood is extremely dense thus difficult to work with, but is durable and takes a natural shine when finished properly.
-Mun Ebony is typically used in woodworking for carvings, inlays, veneer, and turned objects.
+This wood is extremely dense and thus difficult to work with, but is durable and takes a natural shine when finished properly.
+Mun Ebony is typically used in woodworking for carvings, inlays, veneers, and turned objects.

 It is also listed as critically endangered due to a population reduction of over 80% in the past three generations, caused by a decline in its natural range, and exploitation.
 This has resulted in the export of Mun Ebony being currently banned with prices for the wood to be very high, and available from dubious sources.